- Algebra and representation theory

-Staff working in this area: Karin Baur, Oleg Chalykh, Eleonore Faber, Robert Marsh, Paul Martin, Alison Parker, Rudolf Tange
+Staff working in this area: Karin Baur, Oleg Chalykh, Eleonore Faber, Bethany Marsh, Paul Martin, Alison Parker, Rudolf Tange

 Vital and beautiful phenomena such as symmetry, transformation, equivalence and identity are abstracted in Algebra.
 From this simple precept flows a collection of challenges and empowering mathematical tools of almost infinite variety.
 For example representation theory is to Algebra what Physics is to the study of the natural world.